 Select a preset from the dropdown directly below the goal name.

-In the Correctness goal for ASD-STE100, you’ll find only one preset: US English.
+In the goal Spelling and Grammar for ASD-STE100, you’ll find only one preset: US English.
 This is because US English is part of the ASD-STE100 specifications.

 We support versions 6, 7, and 8 of the ASD-STE100 specification.
 For details, see the following section Supported Rules Within the ASD-STE100 Specification.